john-do/microwave-hybrid/README.md

-# microwave-hybrid
+# Microwave-Hybrid OTP Measurement
-Measurement and control of microwave hybrid sintering unit

-Mesaurement programs for logging dilatometric measurements for the dilatometery mounted on the microwave hybrid kit located in S0.28??
+Script for the lvdt dilatometry and optical temperature probe (OTP) used on the microwave hybrid sintering unit Dept. Materials, Loughborugh University

 Local Version Requires:
 Python 3.x